 To understand the accuracy and possibility of false-positive pregnancy tests or false-negative pregnancy test results, it helps to understand how a pregnancy test kit works.

 Home pregnancy tests detect a hormone called Human Chorionic Gonadotropin (hCG), also known as the pregnancy hormone. hCG ensures progesterone production continues to maintain your uterine lining during pregnancy.
 Cells that will later form your placenta immediately begin releasing this hormone after the fertilized egg implants in your uterine lining.

-By definition, a false negative pregnancy test is a test that says not pregnant when you actually are pregnant.
+By definition, a false-negative pregnancy test is a test that says not pregnant when you are pregnant.
 False-negative pregnancy test results are actually rather common in early pregnancy as they have numerous causes.

 -You tested too early, and hCG levels were not yet sufficient.